vinceroti/loan-calculator/README.md

 1. Install dependencies by running `npm install` or `yarn install`.
 2. Run tests by running `npm run test` or `yarn test`.

+## Additional Notes

+If this were a bigger application, it would be recommended to use a Pinia store to manage state.
+Additionally, if there were additional requirements, such as the need to persist data or share data between components, a Pinia store would be a good solution.

+To improve the calculator code, it could be moved into a separate TypeScript file to make it easier to test.
+This would allow for better separation of concerns and easier unit testing of the calculator logic.

+Author's note: I invested a significant amount of time configuring the project with my preferred styles and linting rules.
+For future coding challenges, I plan to use a more streamlined setup to focus on polishing the application.